ckprod/js-logging/README.md

 ###Example Logs

-See [here](http://irhc.github.io/js-logging) for some js-logging outputs in the console of your browser.
+See [here](http://irhc.github.io/js-logging) for some js-logging output in the console of your browser.
 It should be similar to

 ![](https://raw.github.com/irhc/js-logging/master/browser.png)